ratul1918/Flutter-Project/README.md

-# 📊 CGPA Calculator - Flutter App
+# 📊 CGPA Calculator - Flutter App..

 A simple and user-friendly Flutter application to calculate CGPA (Cumulative Grade Point Average) for students.
 This app supports regular and retake courses and provides updated CGPA instantly based on course inputs.